berdandy/weave-md-playset/cards/16_gallows_card.md

 16 GALLOWS CARD
 ---
-This paragaph is a description of the overall tone of the card, and what it means to you as the writer.
-Weave uses this paragraph to give to both the players during character creation and the storyteller during episode creation.
+The Gallows is consequence; the reaction of society to action; the backlash of reality to humanity's own impositions

 BACKSTORIES